 Due to COVID-19, primary and secondary schools across the UK experienced repeated disruptions throughout 2020 and 2021, affecting the education of 8.9 million students [1].
 Whilst it was important for students to return to in-school education as soon as safely possible, the rapid transmission of COVID-19 was a major concern.
-The high number of contacts within a school setting, coupled with the potential for cases being asymptomatic [2] and low levels of vaccination [3], gave rise to the possibility of rapid onward transmission to family members and the wider community.
-Therefore, it was critical to ensure that systems were in place, and support was available, to help mitigate against infection and transmission within and from school settings.
+The high number of contacts within a school setting, coupled with the potential occurrence of asymptomatic cases [2] and low levels of vaccination [3], gave rise to the possibility of rapid onward transmission to family members and the wider community.
+Therefore, it was critical to ensure that systems were in place and support was available to help mitigate against infection and transmission within and from school settings.

-Throughout the pandemic, Government guidance advocated that schools implement infection control measures to protect staff, students, and their household contacts.
-At various times, these measures included wearing a face covering, social distancing, handwashing and/or sanitising, and increasing efforts to ensure that spaces were well-ventilated and clean [4].
-However, these measures were not always perceived as feasible nor sustainable
+Throughout the pandemic, Government guidance advocated that schools implement infection-control measures to protect staff, students, and their household contacts.
+At